Welcome

 International teaching

-Jamie has taught the Mai Jing ABC Method twice at Chiway, Winterthur, Switzerland, and for the Norway Acupuncture Association in Oslo.
+The Mai Jing ABC Method has been taught twice at Chiway, Winterthur, Switzerland, and for the Norway Acupuncture Association in Oslo.

 Additional Publications

-Principal Jamie Hamilton has also published three books about Chinese characters, the first is his Chinese dictionary ordered by the radical (pictured below), the second a dictionary based on pinyin, and the third is a book of tones for the characters which is a companion to a free font which Jamie also created!
+Principal Jamie Hamilton has also published three books about Chinese characters: he compiled and edited a Chinese dictionary ordered by the radical; the second a dictionary based on pinyin; and the third a book of tones for the characters, which is a companion to a free font which Jamie also created!

 Course Testimonials are listed under each course subject tab, but here are a few of our early ones as a college: